samirhabibi/eShop-Challenge/README.md

 ## Available Scripts

+First, Install the needed packages:
+### `npm start`

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`